How do you use food coloring pens?

-Those of you who have been here before may already know this, but I have a thing for drawing on food with edible writers.
+Those of you who have been here before may already know this, but I have a thing for drawing on food with edible writers, also known as food coloring pens.
 Particularly marshmallows.
 See?
 HERE are a billion ideas for drawing on food.
 I came up with this idea for marshmallow art in 2009 in the midst of a housing search when our belongings were in storage, we were living in temporary housing, and then we went through a kitchen renovation.
 Marshmallow art is so quick, easy, kid-friendly, versatile and oven-free, so it was perfect for our transient life at the time.

 Americolor Gourmet Writers, set of ten.
 These are my favorite writers.
 They have good flow and are easy to use.
 You can get finer detail by using the tips and cover thicker areas by using the sides more.
 If you only buy one set of writers, buy these.
 You can buy Americolor Gourmet Writers on amazon.com and many other online sites.